Seteco/Somorrostro/fping-Plugin.md

 netdata will automatically attach a few alarms for each host.
 Check the latest versions of the fping alarms here: https://github.com/firehol/netdata/blob/master/conf.d/health.d/fping.conf

-## multiple fping plugins with different settings
+## Multiple fping Plugins With Different Settings

 You may need to run multiple fping plugins with different settings for different hosts.
 For example, you may need to ping a few hosts 10 times per second, and others once per second.